AnnaVM/Twitter_API/README.md

 # Twitter_API

-The original idea behind this project has its origin in a PyLadies of San Francisco workshop (13 October 2016) led by Georgiana Ogrean.
+The original idea behind this project has its origin in a PyLadies of San Francisco workshop (13 October 2016) led by Georgiana Ogrean as well as from the analysis of tweets performed by David Robinson (http://varianceexplained.org/r/trump-tweets/)

-## Twitter API
+## Using the Twitter API

 The Twitter API has a python wrapper thanks to the package Tweepy (http://docs.tweepy.org/en/v3.5.0/).